-Keep yourself active, as this aids recovery too.
+Keeping yourself active is important to your recovery as well.
 Keeping the body moving helps to move blood and keep muscles healthy.
-Walking is a great thing to do every day, even if it is just 10 minutes; taking the stairs instead of the escalator and working on your core exercises can all help prepare you for the next session.
+Walking is a great thing to do every day, even if it's just 10 mins, taking the stairs instead of the escalator and working on your core exercises can all help prepare you for the next session.